 Delta basic economy provides seat assignment selection at check-in.
 There are no changes, cancellations or upgrades permitted.
 Free full sized carry-on and personal item are included.
 Service on-board is otherwise identical to regular economy.

-Basic economy has just arrived at Hawaii’s bellwether airline.
+Basic economy has finally arrived at Hawaii’s bellwether airline.
 Features include no advance seat assignment possible.
 Seat assignment will be at 24-hour checking, or will be assigned at the gate, at Hawaiian’s discretion.
 A free carry-on bag and one personal item is included in the new fare class.
 HawaiianMiles members continue to earn one mile per mile flown.
 Free meals, beverages and snacks.
 Free in-flight entertainment.
 No upgrades are possible using miles or cash.

 Southwest does not have a basic economy offering and had made it clear that it is not likely to either.
 During fall 2019, it started to surface that Southwest may indeed be thinking of offering some form of basic economy.
 That was revealed through a customer survey in which the company inquired hinted about a new lower end product.